-The Health Related Costs of Food Insecurity in America
+The Health-Related Costs of Food Insecurity in America

 Food insecurity is one of the most significant social determinants of health in the U.S..
 Food insecurity refers to the lack of access to sufficient food for a healthy, active life and it affects a substantial portion of the population.
 As of 2016, 15.6 million Americans live in food-insecure households.
-This means that 15.6 million Americans are at-risk for developing chronic illnesses like heart disease or are unable to manage existing chronic illnesses.
+This means that 15.6 million Americans are at risk for developing chronic illnesses like heart disease or are unable to manage existing chronic illnesses.
 Extensive research has shown that a strong correlation exists between food insecurity and chronic health conditions.
 According to one study, food-insecure households spend about 45% more ($6,100) on medical care in a year than people in food-secure households ($4,200).

-SNAP offers nutritional assistance to more than 43 million low-income families and individuals in the U.S and recipients are typically working people with children, senior citizens or disabled.
+SNAP offers nutritional assistance to more than 43 million low-income families and individuals in the U.S and recipients are typically working people with children, senior citizens or the disabled.
 For these recipients, SNAP is a critical part of their lives.
 Programs that offer nutritional assistance like SNAP help elevate Americans out of poverty and improve food security.
 These programs are essential for helping at-risk populations build a foundation of health and well-being.

 How Social Service Programs Reduce Healthcare Costs